fooof-tools/fooof/doc/faq.rst

 Overall, we have moved to using the term 'aperiodic' to relate to any activity that is, descriptively, non-periodic.
-We prefer this term, as a neutral descriptor, to avoid implying particular theoretical interpretations, and/or what aspects of the signal or of interest for any particular investigation.
+We prefer this term, as a neutral descriptor, to avoid implying particular theoretical interpretations, and/or what aspects of the signal are of interest for any particular investigation.

 Why are spectral peak used as evidence of periodic activity?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Due to neural signals containing aperiodic activity, there will always be power within
+Since neural activity contains aperiodic activity, there will always be power within
 any given frequency range.
 If this aperiodic activity changes, the measured power within
 a predefined frequency range can also change.
 All this can occur without any truly periodic
 activity being present in the data.
 Even if there is periodic activity, quantifications of it